lukemunsch/chichen-itza/README.md

 The icon i am using for my favicon.ico is a small temple gif i located through a google search; the site for the image i found is https://www.pinterest.co.uk/pin/389913280219921766/

+The fonts i have used are a set downloaded from fonts.google.com and have been used throughout my project for all sections; header image conver text, header elements and the paragegraph text.